-As a freelance contributor of interviews, narrative journalism, analysis, and photography to publications like The Atlantic, Los Angeles Review of Books, New York Magazine, AFAR, Travel + Leisure, and others, Justin travels around the world to document interesting human stories.
-He's particularly interested in exploring the cultural and technological friction points of globalization and how individuals develop smaller, "human-scaled" projects to affect grassroots change and gain greater autonomy.
+As a freelance contributor of interviews, narrative journalism, analysis, and photography to publications like The Atlantic, Los Angeles Review of Books, New York Magazine, Harper's Bazaar India, AFAR, Travel + Leisure, and others, I travel around the world to document interesting human stories.

 With more than twelve years in the global artisan sector, Annie Waterman brings a wealth of experience to her career in artisan development.
 Annie has worked extensively with many different artisan enterprises worldwide, from design to product development to sales and marketing to sourcing.
 She has owned her own wholesale business and worked as a project manager for ByHand Consulting, which brings socially responsible artisan products to market.